LimitlessSocks/more-random-animals/README.md

 * `/bear` - Random picture of a bear
 * `/turtle` - Random picture of a turtle
 * `/duck` - Random picture of a duck
+* `/dragon/ - Random picture of a dragon